-- A community solar project submitted to the Public Schools category must be site on district- or schoolowned land, in accordance with the Commission's Order.
-That public school or district-owned land may be adjacent to a school or district building or facility, but adjacency is not required. - Distributed generation projects submitted to the Public Schools category must be located at the public school (or school district facility) the project is serving.
+A community solar project submitted to the Public Schools category must be site on district- or schoolowned land, in accordance with the Commission's Order.
+That public school or district-owned land may be adjacent to a school or district building or facility, but adjacency is not required.